Skip to main content

 note

-Once the schedule is created, you can carry out the following actions on the created schedule:
+Once the schedule is created, you can carry out the following actions:

 Actions that can carried on a Schedule

-• Pause: Use this option to pause your schedule during situations such as maintenance.
-You can resume the schedule once you're done.
+• Pause: Use this option to pause your scheduler during situations such as maintenance.
+You can resume the scheduler once you're done.

-• Clone: Use this option to duplicate your schedule, making it easier to reuse your existing schedule settings.
+• Clone: Use this option to duplicate your scheduler, making it easier to reuse your existing scheduler settings.

 • Add/Edit Tags: Use this option to add a new tag to the scheduler or edit an existing tag in the scheduler.

-• Delete: Use this option to permanently remove the schedule from the Conductor console.
-This is a one-time action that cannot be undone.
+• Delete: Use this option to permanently remove the scheduler from the Conductor console.
+This action cannot be undone.

 Cron Expression